ExxponentialLLC/miniliftDIY/README.md

 <a name="start"></a>

-### MINILIFT-DIY ROADMAP 2010.1
+### MINILIFT-DIY ROADMAP 2020.1
 - Todas as pastas publicáveis estão na pasta DOC.
-- As tarefas estão listadas no <a href="https://github.com/ExxponentialLLC/miniliftDIY/projects/1?fullscreen=true">dashboard de acompanhamento</a>
+- As tarefas do roadmap estão listadas no <a href="https://github.com/ExxponentialLLC/miniliftDIY/projects/1?fullscreen=true">dashboard de acompanhamento</a>

 <br>